 How To Find Files Bigger Or Smaller Than X Size In Linux

-You want to find files which are less than or greater than a certain size in your system, how would you do that?
+Let us say you want to find files which are less than or greater than a certain size in your system, how would you do that?
 Manually check each and every file’s size?
-Nah, that’s not a real System admin do.
-There could be always an easiest way to do things in Linux.
+No, a good system admin won’t do it.
+There is always an easiest way to do things in Linux.
 This brief tutorial covers how to find files bigger or smaller than X size in Unix-like operating systems.
 It’s not that difficult.
 Read on, you will find out!

 Find Files Bigger Or Smaller Than X Size

 When It comes to find files or folders, the first command that comes to my mind is “find” command.
 Using this command, we can also easily find files bigger or smaller than given size.

 For instance, to find files that are bigger than 4GB in your hard drive, just enter: